Advanced Vector Extensions: Downclocking

 Rocket Lake processors do not trigger frequency reduction upon executing any kind of vector instructions regardless of the vector size.
 However, downclocking can still happen due to other reasons, such as reaching thermal and power limits.

-Downclocking means that using AVX in a mixed workload with an Intel processor can incur a frequency penalty despite it being faster in a "pure" context.
+Downclocking means that using AVX in a mixed workload with an Intel processor can incur a frequency penalty.
 Avoiding the use of wide and heavy instructions help minimize the impact in these cases.
-AVX-512VL allows for using 256-bit or 128-bit operands in AVX-512, making it a sensible default for mixed loads.
+AVX-512VL allows for using 256-bit or 128-bit operands in AVX-512 instructions, making it a sensible default for mixed loads.

-On supported and unlocked variants of processors that down-clock, the ratios are adjustable and may be turned off (set to 0x) entirely via Intel's Overclocking / Tuning utility or in BIOS if supported there.
+On supported and unlocked variants of processors that down-clock, the clock ratio reduction offsets (typically called AVX and AVX-512 offsets) are adjustable and may be turned off entirely (set to 0x) via Intel's Overclocking / Tuning utility or in BIOS if supported there.